Hokkien pop: Terminology

 The historical origin of Hokkien pop comes from a Japanese enka base instead of a Chinese shidaiqu base.
 Because it developed from traditional Japanese enka, it has become diverse in its varieties.

 History

 Origin

 Under Japanese rule (1895–1945), Taiwanese music continued and developed its new form from the previous period.
 By the 1930s, vinyl records of traditional music, such as Taiwanese opera, Peking opera, Nanguan, and Beiguan were popular.
+The first Hokkien record to have "pop song" printed on its label was March of the Black Cats.
+Sung by Chiu-chan and released in March 1929, the song featured Taiwanese opera-style seven-character lines with a Western orchestral instrumentation.
+In March 1932, a Hokkien-language promotional jingle recorded by Sun-sun to advertise the film The Peach Girl was released, and achieved wider popularity.